CyberAgentAILab/cmaes/README.md

 ## Usage

 This library provides an "ask-and-tell" style interface.
+We employ the standard version of CMA-ES [Hansen 2016].

 ```python
 import numpy as np